Since my last blog, much has changed.

 Jacque had the kindest voice, the sweetest air surrounding her.

 I apologized for how late we were.
-They had just finished a late dinner, so it turns out it wasn’t a big deal.
+But, they had just finished a late dinner, so it turns out it wasn’t a big deal.
 Oddly enough?
 They went to Buffalo Wild Wings, where I originally wanted to go.
 Lol.
+That felt like the first sign that things were going to be okay.

 We nervously sat down on the wraparound couch.
-Zach on one end, me next to him, Jacque around the curve of the couch, and then Ethan.
+Zach on the one end, me next to him, Jacque around the curve of the couch, and then Ethan at the other end.

 It’s hard to recall everything that happened in that conversation.
 The words spilled out of us so smoothly that we eventually realized it was almost 2 in the morning.
 But a few parts stuck out to me.